 Greater Sudbury's food system has grown to better serve our local needs.
-A Local Food Action Strategy has been implemented.
+A Greater Sudbury Food Strategy is in preparation.
 Greater Sudbury's agricultural reserve continues to be preserved from land speculation and topsoil removal.
 New farms have started in the Agricultural Reserve and Rural Area.
 Farmers are able to access the infrastructure necessary to process their products.
-All residents have access to local food in their neighbourhoods and other areas.
+All residents are aware of or have access to local food opportunities within Greater Sudbury.